-The last verse in the Epistle of both the fourth Sunday, as well as the third Sunday of Lent mention the mysterious figure of Melchizedek.
+The last verse in the Epistle of both the fourth Sunday, as well as the third Sunday of Lent mentions the mysterious figure of Melchizedek.
 In Genesis 14: 18-20, we read,

 And Melchizedek, king of Salem, brought out bread and wine; he was priest of God Most High, and he blessed him and said, “Blessed be Abram by God Most High, maker of heaven and earth; and blessed be God Most High, who has delivered your enemies into your hand!”
 And Abraham gave him a tenth of everything.

-In his Epistle to the Hebrews, Saint Paul write about Melchizedek, mostly in chapter 7, in the passage that immediately follows today’s reading.
+In his Epistle to the Hebrews, Saint Paul writes about Melchizedek, mostly in chapter 7, in the passage that immediately follows today’s reading.
 In the reflection on last Sunday’s Epistle reading, we discussed the image of Jesus as “High Priest.”
-In today’s reflection we will discuss the priesthood of Levi contrasted to the priesthood of Melchizedek.
+In today’s reflection, we will discuss the priesthood of Levi contrasted with the priesthood of Melchizedek.
 Now, undoubtedly you are asking yourself not only who the heck was Melchizedek but who was Levi as well.

 Melchizedek makes a quick appearance in Genesis.
 He is a king.
 He is also a priest.
 He brought out bread and wine, prefiguring the Eucharist.
 Melchizedek blessed Abraham (the Patriarch of Judaism) and Abraham gave Melchizedek a tenth of everything he had.
 Abraham recognized Melchizedek as one greater than he.